Bluesoup | Great creative campaigns that love to make you smile |…

 Picking just a handful of favourite ad campaigns is hard.

-There are so many brilliant ones out there, but I always find myself drawn to the ones that are clever, simple and just plain funny; the kind of ads that make you stop, laugh and immediately send to a friend saying, "Have you seen this?!".
+There are so many brilliant examples out there, but I always find myself drawn to the ones that are emotive, clever, simple and just plain funny; the kind of creative campaigns that make you stop, laugh, and immediately send to a friend saying, “Have you seen this?!”.

-The best campaigns often feel effortless, making you think, "Why didn’t I come up with that?" and honestly, that’s what makes them so good.
-So, here are a few standouts from the past 12 months that properly made me smile.
+The best advertising often feels effortless the kind of marketing idea that makes you think, “Why didn’t I come up with that?”
+And honestly, that’s what makes them so good.
+Here are a few standouts from the past year that properly made me smile and stuck in my mind long after.

 Agency: Ogilvy PR